-Well, it's March, the New Year has come and many people's New Years resolutions to workout and eat right in 2020have already fallen by the wayside.
+The New Year has come and many people's New Years resolutions to workout and eat right in 2021 have already fallen by the wayside.
 However with Spring just around the corner people are once again thinking about getting in shape, working out, and eating right to get ready for swimsuit weather and hitting the beaches this Summer.

 The Keto Diet involves drastically reducing your intake of carbohydrates and replacing those carbs with fats.
 This forces the body into a state of "ketosis".
 Ketosis is when you burn fat instead of carbohydrates.

 This notoriously restrictive diet requires you to not only reduce your intake of unhealthy carbs like sugar, but also those other carbs which are traditionally considered healthy, like fruits and certain vegetables.

 While the Keto Diet does have a cult following and many people who praise the diet and it's benefits, many dieticians and nutritionists don't recommend it for weight loss.